JavaCC Lexer Generator Integration Tutorial for the NetBeans Platform

 Next Steps

-This tutorial is the official version of the first part of http://wiki.netbeans.org/How_to_create_support_for_a_new_language, which, aside from being a rough draft, is partly obsolete and out of date for the NetBeans Platform.
+This tutorial is the official version of the first part of How to create support for a new language, which, aside from being a rough draft, is partly obsolete and out of date for the NetBeans Platform.

 Part 2 of this tutorial, the JavaCC Parser Generator Integration Tutorial, shows you how to create a parser that parses the same text that the lexer in this tutorial lexes.